ayoubfaouzi/software-engineering-notes/designing-data-intensive-applications/chapter-03-storage-and-retrieval.md

 ### Sort Order in Column Storage

-- Another advantage (beside query perf) of sorted order is that it can help with compression of columns.
+- Another advantage (beside query perf) of sorted order is that it can help with **compression** of columns.
 - If the primary sort column does not have many distinct values, then after sorting, it will have long sequences where the same value is repeated many times in a row 🙃.
 A simple **run-length encoding** could compress that column down to a few KB even if the table has billions of rows 😼.

 ### Several different sort orders

 - A clever extension of this idea was introduced in *C-Store* and adopted in *Vertica*
 - Different queries benefit from different sort orders, so why not store the same data sorted in several different ways?
   - Data needs to be replicated to **multiple machines** anyway, so that you don’t lose data if one machine fails.
   - You might as well store that **redundant** data **sorted in different ways** so that when you’re processing a query, you can use the version that **best fits** the **query pattern**.

 ### Writing to Column-Oriented Storage

-- Column-oriented storage, compres‐sion, and sorting all help to make those read queries faster.
+- Column-oriented storage, compression, and sorting all help to make those read queries faster.
 However, they have the 👎 of making writes more difficult 🫤.
 - An update-in-place approach, like **B-trees** use, is not possible with compressed columns.
 If you wanted to insert a row in the middle of a sorted table, you would most likely have to rewrite all the column files.
 - Solution: ➡️ **LSM-trees**: all writes first go to an in-memory store, where they are added to a sorted structure and prepared for writing to disk.
 It doesn’t matter whether the in-memory store is row-oriented or column-oriented.
 When enough writes have **accumulated**, they are **merged** with the column files on disk and written to new files in **bulk**.
 This is essentially what *Vertica* does.